Peer-reviewed Journal Articles

 Manuscripts in Progress

-Liberal arts educated citizen: experimentation, subjectification, and ambiguous contours of youth citizenship.
-To be considered for Special Issue in Area. (submitted, under review)
+Cheng, YE (minor revision, resubmitted) Liberal arts educated citizen: experimentation, subjectification, and ambiguous contours of youth citizenship.
+Area.
+Special Issue: Theorizing citizenship in higher education: students as agents of change?

 Introduction: “Aspiring mobiles”: youth im/mobilities in the Asia-Pacific (with Shanthi Robertson and Brenda Yeoh).
 Editorial work for Special Issue in Journal of Intercultural Studies. (proposal accepted)